annarbecker/journal_javascript/README.md

 # Journal

-#### Anna Becker
+####Anna Becker

 #### Description
-A journaling website where a user can write entries including a title and body.Includes a method to return the number of words in the entry and saves entry date.
+A journaling website where a user can write entries including a title and body.
+Includes a method to return the number of words in the entry and saves entry date.

 Clone this repository.
 Open terminal and: